Community Supported Agriculture and Education

 What’s the difference between workshare and volunteer?

-Volunteers are on the same weekly email list, but sign up for workdays as they’re able with no commitment.
-Everyone, including volunteers, always leave with food but in less quantity and variety that those those in the workshare program, and typically without extras like eggs or honey.
-Full “shares” are given to workshares each week.
-First priority for signup is also given to workshares (eg. there is often little to no space on Saturdays during the summer for volunteers).
+Volunteers sign up for workdays as they’re able with no commitment.
+Everyone always leave with food, but volunteers will see less quantity and variety that those those in the workshare program, and typically without extras like eggs.
+Full “shares” are given to workshares each week, as is first priority for signup (please note there is often little to no space on Saturdays during the summer for volunteers).
 Volunteers and workshares perform the same or similar tasks, and everyone starts together at 9 am.
-Volunteers need only commit three hours (to noon) on any given workday.
+Volunteers need only commit until noon on any given workday.

-Workshares commit to 5-6 hours (9 am though 2ish pm) on the Farm once a week during our growing season (April - Thanksgiving) in exchange for a full CSA share, and we accept a limited number of workshares each season.
+Workshares commit to 5-6 hours (9 am though 2 pm) on the Farm once a week during our growing season (April - Thanksgiving) in exchange for a full CSA share.
+We accept a limited number of workshares each season.

 Both workshares and volunteers come to Churchview to learn and engage with a community of growers, and everyone leaves with bountiful fresh, healthy food and lots of recipes and preservation ideas, provided by Farmer Tara and local chefs.
 Gardening/farming experience is not necessary or required, simply a willingness to learn.